-The construction industry in particular is having trouble finding skilled workers to transition to management and while the formerly incarcerated generally encounter employment discrimination, the building trades are generally more accepting.
+The construction industry, in particular, is having trouble finding skilled workers to transition to management and while the formerly incarcerated generally encounter employment discrimination, for which they may contact an employment discrimination attorney to fight their corner, the building trades are generally more accepting.

 Jeff Copeland will help attract formerly incarcerated candidates to the program and Woodland will provide training and work opportunities, as well as sponsor awareness-raising events and programs.

 “We see the REBUILDING LIVES Foundation as charity within in a charity opportunity.
 We’re exploring various opportunities with organizations like DonorsChoose.org and other charities where we can contribute labor and materials so the formerly incarcerated can ‘Do Well By Doing Good’ for others the same way we are doing good for them,” says Larry Reese.

 Jeff Copeland adds, “It may just be small stuff like building book-cases for a school, or benches in the garden at a senior center, or picnic tables for a local park.
 But we want the work the formerly incarcerated do to be doubly meaningful.
 We want them to get the benefits of training, experience and a little money, while giving the benefits of their time effort and craftsmanship.”